 - In the list of AMIs, browse in the Windows section and select the one that's called Microsoft Windows Server 2016 Base and click Select.

 You are taken to the Choose an Instance Type panel.
 On this panel, you'll choose the size, or computing power, of your instance.
 Micro instances -- low-resource options suitable for many trial situations -- is the type selected by default on this panel.
-However, we'll want to select a slightly more powerful instance type for what we'll be doing in this lesson.
 Note that the instance size you choose drastically affects the price that you pay, so follow these instructions carefully.

 - Click the General Purpose tab and select t2.micro.
 This instance is sufficiently powerful for what we need to do, and at the time of this writing, it's part of the AWS free tier, which means that you won't be billed against your credit card until the free credits that AWS provides in their Free-Tier are exhausted.
 Then click Next: Configure Instance Details.

-You're now viewing a panel where you can choose even more instance settings.
+- You're now viewing a panel where you can choose even more instance settings.
 A default VPC may be selected as your "Network" option.
 We want to use the VPC the created in the previous steps, so click the Edit button and change the drop-down selection to show the VPC as the destination network for this instance.